sloth143chunk/UFOs/README.md

 -	The table could be added to a second page and you could add more images or a video to the first page.

--	I also believe adding a third page where users can enter in new sightings that would be added to table would help the webpage.
+-	I believe adding a third page where users can enter in new sightings to be added to table would help the webpage.

 ## Resources
 - Data Source: data.js